Astura-Studios/Astura/README.md

 ```

 ## Help
-If you need any help regarding repository contribution, feel free to reach out in our [Discord server](https://discord.gg/FtkbxQsWAX) or direct messaging Ascendus#6316 on Discord.
+If you need any help regarding repository contribution, feel free to reach out in our [Discord server](https://discord.gg/FtkbxQsWAX).

 ## Contributing
 Contributions, issues and feature requests are welcome!<br />Feel free to check out the [issues page](https://github.com/Astura-Studios/Astura/issues) to either view past issues or submit a new issue.
 You can also take a look at the [contributing guide (not available yet)](+https://github.com/Astura-Studios/Astura/blob/master/CONTRIBUTING.md).